 Now Is a Great Time for an Aviation Pilot to Land a Job

-Stephen Pope, senior editor of Flying Magazine, recently wrote that now is an excellent time to join the aviation field.
+Stephen Pope, a senior editor of Flying Magazine, recently wrote that now is an excellent time to join the aviation field.
 He mentions that for individuals wanting to join the industry, enrolling at an aviation college could be the best ticket to reaching that goal.

-Fortunately for those living in Oklahoma, there is an excellent opportunity nearby – OU Aviation, a department of University of Oklahoma Outreach.
+Fortunately for those living in Oklahoma, there is an excellent opportunity nearby – OU Aviation, a department of the University of Oklahoma Outreach.
 OU Aviation prides itself on being one of the best schools in the nation for students looking for quality aviation instruction.